 Although the trail to fall is not marked, it’s easy to follow and not that difficult.
 If you go further upstream, there’s another waterfall with a basin.

 If you have got a 4×4 or an ATV, you can get to the waterfall on your own, but you’ll probably need help from locals for directions.
-It’s a good idea to visit with a guide or on a tour for the best experience.
+I’d suggest visiting with a guide or on a tour for the best experience.

 By visiting this place, you’ll not enjoy the waterfall, but also explore the lush landscape of Tahiti with jagged mountains and valleys.
 Along the way, you’ll also spot numerous waterfalls dropping down the mountains.